 back to top

-Assistant Professor of Medicine, Dana-Farber Cancer Institute
+Associate Professor of Medicine, Dana-Farber Cancer Institute

-Dr. Garraway currently serves as an Assistant Professor of Medicine in the Department of Medical Oncology at Dana-Farber Cancer Institute, Harvard Medical School.
+Dr. Garraway currently serves as an Associate Professor of Medicine in the Department of Medical Oncology at Dana-Farber Cancer Institute, Harvard Medical School.
 Dr. Garraway also leads a 16-member investigative team in cancer genomics as a faculty member of Dana-Farber Center for Cancer Genome Discovery.
 He is also an associate Member of the Broad Institute of Harvard and MIT, where he is co-director of Cancer Genome Analysis.
 His current research includes pursuing combined genomic and functional approaches to the characterization of human solid tumors, with an emphasis on melanoma and prostate cancer.
 Dr. Garraway received his A.B. and M.D./Ph.D. from Harvard.
 Dr. Garraway completed his medical internship and residency in Internal Medicine at the Massachusetts General Hospital, where he also served as Medical Chief Resident in 2003.
 Dr. Garraway is the recipient of numerous awards and honor, including the New Innovator Award from the National Institutes of Health, which is presented to the top 29 scientists from more than 2,200 applicants nationwide.

 back to top